 The primary business of PJX is that of a limited partner in the Portland Caribbean Fund II, L.P. ("PCF II").
 PJX may also co-invest alongside PCF II.
 PJX expects its revenues to be generated from income and capital gains on its direct and indirect investments.
-PCF II is a limited partnership fund that invests in quality businesses in the Caribbean and Latin America, and is managed by Portland Private Equity II Ltd. The Company provides an opportunity for retail and institutional investors to gain access to the types of private and infrastructure investments that typically are only available to large institutional and ultra high net worth investors.
+PCF II is a limited partnership fund that invests in quality businesses in the Caribbean and Latin America, and is managed by Portland Private Equity II, Ltd. The Company provides an opportunity for retail and institutional investors to gain access to the types of private and infrastructure investments that typically are only available to large institutional and ultra-high net worth investors.

-Portland Private Equity II Ltd. ("PPE") is a regular business company incorporated under the laws of Barbados, is the Investment Advisor to AIC Caribbean Fund and PCF II, and provides management services to the Company.
+Portland Private Equity II, Ltd. ("PPE") is a regular business company incorporated under the laws of Barbados, is the Investment Sub-Advisor to AIC Caribbean Fund and Investment Advisor to PCF II, and provides management services to the Company.
 The PPE team has extensive experience successfully investing in businesses in multiple geographies and across a variety of sectors.

-To date PCF II has closed seven private equity transactions.
+To date, PCF II has closed eight private equity transactions.

-Statement of the Chairman
+Statement of the Ghairman

-On behalf of the Board of Directors, I am pleased to report on the activities and performance of the Company for the year ended February 28, 2018.

-The Company's investment in PCF II grew by over 90%.
-This increase reflects active deployment of capital by the fund and net appreciation of portfolio companies.

-Profit for the year increased from a prior year loss of USD\$1,589,792 to a net profit of USD\$1,897,615.
-Earnings per stock unit was USD\$.0061 as compared to a loss of USD\$.0060 per share in the prior year.

-The main focus of 2018 has been the continued support of PCF II in its investment activity, and the management of the Company's cash resources.
+On behalf of the board of directors, I am pleased to report on the activities and performance of the Company for the year ended February 28, 2019.
+The Company's investment in PCF II grew by over 8%.
+This increase reflects active deployment of capital by the fund to portfolio companies.
+Profit for the year decreased from USD\$1,897,615 to a net loss of USD(\$1,321,907).
+Loss per stock unit was USD(\$0.0043) as compared to a profit of USD\$.0061 per share in the prior year.
+The main focus of 2019 has been the continued support of PCF II in its investment activity, and the management of the Company's cash resources.

-Following the year ended February 28, 2018, PCF II made an additional portfolio investment in Diverze Assets, Inc. on March 31, 2018.